-- 1. If the form is not preprinted, please enter the information in the spaces provided for name, current address and SSN.
+- If the form is not preprinted, please enter the information in the spaces provided for name, current address and SSN.
 If you are filing a joint return, provide your spouse's name and social security number also. - 2.
 If you are anticipating a refund for the year in which you are filing, place an "X" in the box marked REFUND located in the upper right section.
 The requested amount of the refund should appear on Line 6B.
 If you are amending a tax year, place an "X" in the box marked AMENDED and be sure to indicate the tax year that you are amending in the space provided.
 If you are amending the City return based upon an amended return that you filed with the I.R.S., you must include a copy of the amended Federal return, including any applicable schedules that pertain to the amendment.
 If you are filing an amended City return based upon an audit that the I.R.S. conducted, you must include documentation pertaining to the audit and note any changes that were made by the I.R.S. to reduce or increase your taxable income. - 3.
 Indicate your filing status. - 4.
 If you moved, enter the date of your move.
 Attach a statement to your return indicating your former address.
 If you are allocating your income as a result of your move, you will need to attach documentation to your return explaining the allocation (such as a copy of a paystub dated close to your move date). - 5.
-If you are requesting that your account be inactivated, indicate the reason (taxes fully withheld by employer, sold business or rental property, etc.) and attach supporting documentation such as Federal Form 1040, W-2P or Statement of Social Security Earnings. - 6.
+If you are requesting that your account be inactivated due to your moving from the jurisdiction with no intent to return, although retaining a mailing address within the jurisdiction as your address of record, please enter the date of your move and the reason, and attach supporting documentation with regard to your relocation. - If you are requesting that your account be inactivated, indicate the reason (taxes fully withheld by employer, sold business or rental property, etc.) and attach supporting documentation such as Federal Form 1040, W-2P or Statement of Social Security Earnings. - 7.
+If you are requesting that your account be inactivated due to your moving from the jurisdiction with no intent to return, although retaining a mailing address within the jurisdiction as your address of record, please enter the date of your move and the reason and attach supporting documentation with regard to your relocation. - 8.
 Enter your occupation.
-If you are self-employed, enter the nature of your business and your trade name. - 7.
-Enter the names of the cities in which you worked.
-If you worked in more than three (3) cities, attach a list of all the cities to the back of your return. - 8.
+If you are self-employed, enter the nature of your business and your trade name.

+- 9. Enter the names of the cities in which you worked.
+If you worked in more than three (3) cities, attach a list of all the cities to the back of your return. - 10.
 Enter city (or cities) of residence for the year.
 For residency clarification, please call (614) 645-7370.